withastro/docs/src/pages/installation.md

 npm install astro
 ```

-This command pulls Astro from the npm registry and saves this as a direct(?) dependency in your project manifest.
+This command pulls Astro from the npm registry and saves it as a direct dependency inside your project manifest.

-To use Astro add the following, within the "scripts" section of your `package.json` file.
+To use Astro add the following within the "scripts" section of your `package.json` file.

 ```diff
   "scripts": {